This project is a revolutionary approach across Victoria that could see a potential Commonwealth Games held across several regional cities.

 Andrew currently owns the Prince of Wales Hotel in St Kilda, and is the Director of Orica-Scott (formerly GreenEDGE cycling) World Tour Cycling Team.

-Terms of reference have been drawn up by the Greater Shepparton City Council which will form the centrepiece for the work that the bid committee must undertake, with the committee’s primary focus on securing funds for a preliminary and full feasibility study to fully explore the regionally based model.
+Terms of reference have been drawn up by the Greater Shepparton City Council which will form the centrepiece for the work that the bid committee must undertake.
+A Greater Victoria Commonwealth Games Bid pre-feasibility study has been completed.
+Further information regarding the study will be made available in the future.